My Nixos Configuration

 I’m officially a NixOS fanboy.
 I’ve seen the light, and it is declarative, idempotent, and reproducible.
 If you don’t know what I’m talking about, check out my earlier blog on what NixOS is and why it’s a big deal 🔗.
 The short answer is: NixOS lets you define your entire system’s configuration in plain text, so you can very easily rebuild any system from scratch.

-In this blog post, I want to show off my configuration that I’ve built over ~1 month of using NixOS full time.
-I’ve been gradually bolting on new features and functions as I’ve gotten more comfortable with Nix, and finally decided to share my config publicly.
-Keep in mind I’m still relatively new to Nix, so much of this might look janky (and it is).
-I’m still learning!
+In this blog post, I want to show off my configuration that I’ve built over almost a year of using NixOS full time.
+I’ve been gradually bolting on new features and functions as I’ve gotten more comfortable with Nix, and now that I’ve had time to refine my configuration, I’m excited to share it.
+A lot of this might look janky (and it is), but it’s worked well for me so far, and I hope it can give you some inspiration for your own Nix journey!

 Pulling my configuration from GitHub